Neural Empirical Bayes: Introduction

+Next, we define a notion of interactions between $i$-spheres that we find useful in thinking about the goal of approximating the \emph{score function} through optimizing $\mathcal{L}(\theta)$.
+However, this can be skipped until our discussions of the associative memory in Sections~\ref{sec:NEBULA} and~\ref{sec:creative}.

+\begin{definition}[$i$-sphere interactions] The interaction between $i$-spheres is defined as the competition that emerge due to the presence of $\nabla \phi$ in the problem of minimizing $\mathcal{L}$.
+In other words, it refers to ``the set of constraints'' that $\nabla \phi$, the gradient of the globally defined energy function, has to satisfy locally on $i$-spheres to arrive at the optimality such that $\nabla \phi \approx -\nabla \log f.$ It is indeed an abstract notion in this work, but it is a useful abstraction to have which we come back to in thinking about the gradient flow $y'=-\nabla \phi(y).$ It should be stated that there is also a notion of interaction that already exists for the kernel density in the sense of ``mass aggregation'' (see Section~\ref{sec:creative} for references), but in this framework, $i$-spheres interact even when they do not overlap in that they ``communicate'' via $\nabla \energy$. \end{definition}

+\begin{itemize} \item[(C3)]The third conceptual contribution of this paper is introducing the physical picture of interactions between \emph{i.i.d.} samples.
+This is a useful abstraction in this work in thinking about the problem of approximating the \emph{score function} with the gradient of an \emph{energy function}.
+The interaction is a code for ``the set of constraints'' that $\nabla \phi$ (evaluated at i.i.d. samples $Y_{ij}$) has to satisfy to arrive at optimality, $\nabla \phi \approx -\nabla \log f$.
+These interactions could also give rise to some \emph{collective phenomena}~\citep{anderson1972more}. \end{itemize}

-{\it Learning the energy function $\mathcal{E}(y) = -\log f(y)$ in the empirical Bayes setup is powerful. } We use it in a novel sampling algorithm and in defining a new notion of associative memory.
-But we start first by discussing a quantification of $i$-sphere overlaps, which is new by itself, and played an important role in designing experiments: \begin{itemize} \item Concentration of measure leads to a geometric picture for the kernel density as a mixture of $i$-spheres.
-We defined the matrix $\chi$ to understand the extend to which $i$-spheres overlap: Of special interest is $\sigma_c := \max \chi_{ii'}$ (the subscript in $\sigma_c$ stands for {\it ``critical''}).
-For $\sigma = \sigma_c$, {\it all} $i$-spheres overlap, what we refer to as \emph{extreme noise} (or the onset of the extreme noise regime to be more precise).
+Next, we outline the technical contributions of this paper.
+Approximating $\nabla \log f$ in the empirical Bayes setup leads to a novel sampling algorithm, a new notion of associative memory and the emergence of ``creative memories''.
+First, we define the matrix $\chi$ that was introduced to quantify $i$-sphere overlaps and was used for designing experiments. \begin{itemize} \item[(i)] Concentration of measure leads to a geometric picture for the kernel density as a \emph{``mixture of $i$-spheres''}, and we define the matrix $\chi$ to quantify the extent to which the spheres in the mixture overlap; the entries in $\chi$ are essentially pairwise distances, scaled by $2\sqrt{d}$ (where the scaling is related to the concentration of isotropic Gaussians in high dimensions): The $i$-sphere and the $i'$-sphere do not overlap if $\sigma<\chi_{ii'}$, and they overlap if $\sigma>\chi_{ii'}$ (see Figure~\ref{fig:twospheres}).
+Of special interest is $\sigma_c$, defined as We define ``extreme noise'' as the regime $\sigma>\sigma_c$; it is the regime where all $i$-spheres have some degree of overlap.

-\item {\it Walk-jump sampling} is a novel sampling algorithm to generate samples in $X$ (close to the data manifold).
-It starts by running Langevin discretized dynamics ({\it Langevin MCMC walks} for $\varepsilon \ll \sigma$) in $Y$: